Doma-Luxy/DV-fitness/README.md

   }
 }
 ```
-In the `intro_screen.dart` file we set up the homescreen of the app including the app bar, menu drawer, background image, and motivational text for the user
+In the `intro_screen.dart` file we set up the homescreen of the app including the app bar, menu drawer, background image, and motivational text for the user.

 ```dart
 class IntroScreen extends StatelessWidget {